Journalists File Lawsuit To Force Feds To Release Medicare Advantage Audits

 Kaiser Health News is suing the U.S. Centers for Medicare & Medicaid Services to release dozens of audits that the agency says reveal hundreds of millions of dollars in overcharges by Medicare Advantage health plans.

-The lawsuit filed late Thursday in U.S. District Court in San Francisco under the Freedom of Information Act, seeks copies of 90 government audits of Medicare Advantage health plans conducted for 2011, 2012 and 2013 but never made public.
+The lawsuit filed late Thursday in U.S. District Court in San Francisco under the Freedom of Information Act, seeks copies of 90 government audits of Medicare Advantage health plans that were conducted for 2011, 2012 and 2013 but never made public.
 CMS officials have said they expect to collect $650 million in overpayments from the audits.
 Although the agency has disclosed the names of the several dozen health plans under scrutiny, it has not released any other details.

 "This action is about accountability for hundreds of millions of public dollars misspent," says Elisabeth Rosenthal, KHN's editor-in-chief.
 "The public deserves details about the overpayments, since many of these private companies are presumably still providing services to patients and we need to make sure it can't happen again."